 The housing market is more dynamic today than it has ever been in the past.
 There are myriad companies offering different plans, designs and levels of quality to discerning home buyers.
 As with most large purchasing decisions, the selection of modular homes that meet your requirements will require some due diligence; however, their are a few important points to consider:

 Style – modular homes come in almost any style you can imagine.
 Whether it is modern, country, craftsman or any other designs style that meets your aesthetic preference, you are sure to find a home that will impress you.

-Detailing – every manufacturer of modular homes offers a plethora of options for detailing and customizing your home.
+Detailing – every manufacturer offers a plethora of options for detailing and customizing your home.
 These options will likely be in addition to the basic packaged option, but will allow you to make your home truly unique.

-Price – it is obvious that everyone will have a different budget when selecting modular homes.
+Price – it is obvious that everyone will have a different budget when selecting their home.
 The multitude of options available in the market means there is a comfortably priced home for most budgets, ranging from cottages to mansions.
 Consideration of all the above criteria will guide you towards a design and size that meets your budget.
 More on this point below.